jul/BAD-ASS/source/BAD.rst

 one format to rule them all
 ---------------------------

-JSON has thanks to the savant idiocy of java and PHP devvelopers becomes the de facto standard.
+JSON has thanks to the savant idiocy of Java and PHP developers becomes the de facto standard.

 It is readable in almost all langage, frontend and backend identically.